alastairsounds/vscode-double-line-numbers/README.md

 Any feedback or ideas are appreciated.
 If you find any bugs, please let me know through issues!

+## AKS Notes

+Going to be updating this to throttle the changes of the line numbers.
+For example, using Vim, an action such as `10j` will cause the line numbers to change 10 times.
+This is not ideal.
+I will be adding a throttle to the changes so that the line numbers only update once every 100ms.

 ## Installation

 - Install `Double Line Numbers` in the Extentions Marketplace